shenba1712/wctool/README.md

 ### Running the application

-There are two ways you can run the application, and the example command will show how to count the number of words in the file.
+You can run the application in two ways, and the example command will show how to count the number of words in the file.

-You can use the [test file](src/main/resources/test.txt) included in the project for testing.
+For testing, you can use the [test file](src/main/resources/test.txt) included in the project.

 #### Using jar file